mathieukapfer/trainingCpp/README.md

 #### implementation when class contains pointer

-The idea behind the `move` constructor is to tranfer the ownerchip of pointer (or stl container) of the class instead of copy them.
-Hence, we save a copy that may cost cpu.
+The idea behind the `move` constructor is to transfer the ownership of pointer (or stl container) of the class instead of copy them.
+Hence, we save a copy that may cost CPU.

 Hereafter is a good implementation when the class carry a pointer